-This reserve shows a complex geological structure, with a great diversity of rocks that produce different and special soils, which in part, determine flora endemism in its landscape.
-One can find the little orchid Bletia purpurea, considered a symbol of this reserve.
+This reserve presents a complex geological structure, with a diversity of rocks that produce unique soils, which in part determine flora endemism in the landscape.
+The tiny orchid Bletia purpurea is considered a symbol of this reserve.
 Some parts of the range have exposures of Serpentine rock where, instead of a forest, there is grassland and thorny xeromorphic thickets and shrublands.

 They also promote the use of non-conventional energy.
-There is also a strong public environmental education focus and specialized ecotourism.
-A very fine eco-hotel has been built in the biosphere reserve, which blends in to a hillside.
+There is also a solid public environmental education focus and specialized eco-tourism.
+A fine eco-hotel has been built in the biosphere reserve, which blends into a hillside.